Keeping Students Safe

-View the results of the inspections from June 2019 for all classrooms serving students under six in applicable buildings.
-These tests were completed in accordance with our protocols detailed above.
+View the results of the inspections for all classrooms serving students in first grade or under, in applicable buildings These tests were completed in accordance with our protocols detailed above.

-The spreadsheet identifies all classrooms, whether there was observation of peeling paint, and if there was, standard response protocol was followed.
-Please note that in the spreadsheet LPB means “lead-based paint.”
-Stabilization is part of the standard response protocol.
+The spreadsheets identify all classrooms, whether there was observation of peeling paint, and if there was, standard response protocol was followed.
+Please note that in the spreadsheet LBP means “lead-based paint.”
+Abatement is part of the standard response protocol.

 Providing families with detailed and easily accessible information is key to our partnership with you.
-Below is a copy of the letter we send to families describing our approach to lead-based paint inspection and repair, and the September letter about the summer city-wide testing and remediation, and frequently asked questions.
+Below is a copy of the letter we sent to families describing our approach to lead-based paint inspection and repair, and the September letter about the summer city-wide testing and remediation, and frequently asked questions.

 Additional Information on Lead Exposure

 Lead is a metal that can harm children and adults when it gets into their bodies.
 Lead is a known neurotoxin, particularly harmful to the developing brain and nervous system of children under 6 years old.
 Lead can harm a young child's growth, behavior, and ability to learn.
 Lead exposure during pregnancy may contribute to low birth weight and developmental delays in infants.
 There are many sources of lead exposure in the environment, and it is important to reduce all lead exposures as much as possible.
 Water testing helps identify and correct possible sources of lead that contribute to exposure from drinking water.

 What are the other sources of lead exposure?